typeclasses/supply-chain/supply-chain/readme.md

 Values of a type of this kind represent requests.
 Each constructor will typically have a constraint that specifies what type of response is expected in return.
-Types of this kind are therefore often [GADTs].
+Types of this kind are therefore often GADTs.
 Types of this kind are also often not functors.

 The lack of any interface at all can be expressed as `Const Void`.